Protections against family violence

 Many acts of family violence will also be against the criminal law

 Some things that can be family violence – like psychological abuse, or a pattern of controlling behaviour – may not be things that are against the criminal law and that you can get the police to arrest the person for.
 If you get a Protection Order from the Family Court, the other person won’t get a conviction and a criminal record (unless they don’t obey the order – then they can be arrested and charged by the police).

 But many acts of family violence – including physical and sexual abuse – will also be against the criminal law.
 This means you can complain to the police, and they’ll be able to arrest the person and charge them in the criminal courts.
 This means the District Court or the High Court (not the Family Court, which is where family violence Protection Orders are made).

 Someone who commits family violence could potentially be committing, for example:

-- assault on a family member – this is a new offence with a heavier penalty than ordinary assault (see the next heading)
+- assault on a family member – this is quite a new offence with a heavier penalty than ordinary assault (see below)

-- strangling or suffocation – this is a new offence (see the next heading)
+- strangling or suffocation – this is also quite a new offence (see below)

 - threatening to kill or do serious harm – this is punishable by up to seven years’ jail.

 New crimes of assaulting a family member, and strangling or suffocation